 This program is none other than Dr.Fone - iOS System Recovery.
 As the name suggests, this program functions by rectifying your iPhone just in case you are experiencing a black screen, the white Apple logo, and in our case, the iTunes error 39 which only indicates that your iPhone has a system problem.

 - Fix with various iOS system issues like Recovery Mode, white Apple logo, black screen, looping on start, etc.

-For you to repair the error 39 and the system in general, you first have to download and install dr.fone on your PC.
-Once you have done this, click on the "More Tools" option and open an array of features.
+For you to repair the error 39 and the system in general, you first have to download and install Dr.Fone on your computer.
+Once you have done this, click on the "System Repair" option on the home page.